openedx/open-edx-proposals/oeps/architectural-decisions/oep-0003-arch-async-tasks.rst

 ===============

-Celery provides a pretty full-featured and well understood platform for running asynchronous tasks, but celery’s ``AsyncResult`` doesn’t store all of the information we need for the desired features.
-Rather than try to straddle the data we access across celery’s result backend and the MySQL database, we’ll just store everything we need in database models and let celery manage and clean up its own result store as normal.
+Celery provides a pretty full-featured and well understood platform for running asynchronous tasks, but celery's ``AsyncResult`` doesn't store all of the information we need for the desired features.
+Rather than try to straddle the data we access across celery's result backend and the MySQL database, we'll just store everything we need in database models and let celery manage and clean up its own result store as normal.
 Presented here is a suggested initial design for these models (they may be altered over time via migrations as more features are added).